Unfortunately we are currently unable to ship to Europe and Ireland. We will update you as soon as possible. Many thanks for your patience.

 August 21, 2020

 Vegans are a small but growing group, with numbers tripling in the last three years.
 But even more people are increasing their ratio of plant-only foods and meat consumption continues to decline.
-So here are two vegan recipes today, and the blueberry buckle can also be made with a gluten free flour mix.
+So here is a lovely vegan recipe.

 For the pastry:70g ground almonds40g gluten free plain flour40g rice flour30g coconut oil (melted)4-5 tbsp water1 tbsp coconut sugar

 For the chocolate filling:350ml almond milk (any non-dairy milk)4 tbsp maple syrup or agave nectar3½ tbsp cornflour1½ tbsp cocoa powderpinch of salt